 The Grey Area

-Moderating content is difficult—doubly so when it comes to “family friendly” content creators.
-The distinction is hazy.
-While there are channels specifically aimed at minors—toy unboxings, animated shorts from major networks, nursery rhymes—there’s a market of content minors watch that isn’t always intended for them.
+Moderating is difficult, especially in the hazy realm of “family friendly” content.
+While there are channels specifically aimed at minors—toy unboxings, animated shorts from major networks, nursery rhymes—a lot of offerings aren’t intended for them.
 For instance, many of the top content creators in the gaming space create fun, upbeat playthroughs popular games.
-While their content isn’t inherently raunchy, many swear or make the occasional adult joke in their videos.
+Their content isn’t inherently raunchy, though many swear or make the occasional adult joke in their videos.

 YouTube responded to parent (and advertiser) concerns about questionable content by strictly enforcing it’s creator guidelines.
 This included less creator swearing and lessened coverage of “controversial” subjects, which prompted the #YouTubeIsOverParty tag on Twitter.
 Creators—many of which who make their living off of YouTube ad revenue—had videos de-monetized without their knowledge, which hurt their bottom line significantly.
 And while YouTube has since relaxed its stance for big channels, there’s still a lot of work to be done.